Practical information about testing

 The PCR test

 The PCR test detects specific fragments of genetic material from the coronavirus SARS-CoV-2.
 It is the most widely used and most reliable test.
 A smear is taken from the nose and throat with a cotton swab.
 This sample goes to a laboratory for the PCR test.
 The PCR test involves making copies of a small part of the virus.
-A small piece of genetic material from the virus is replicated repeatedly, in order to detect its presence.
+A small fragment of genetic material from the virus is replicated repeatedly, in order to detect its presence.
 The PCR test has a high test sensitivity.
 That means that the PCR test also detects the virus in someone who is not carrying much of the virus yet, or no longer has much virus left in their body.

-Testing for children
+COVID-19 testing for children

 Rapid PCR: LAMP test